Sams055/Obsidian-Notes/University of Nottingham/Computer Science/Year 2/Semester 2/Optional/AI Methods/Lectures/L2 - Heuristic Search Methods & Hill Climbing.md

 ##### Performance Analysis
 ###### Which Stochastic Search Algorithm Performs Better for Solving Problem X?
 ![[Pasted image 20230208104901.png]]
+- We need to run them multiple times to understand the search behaviour
+- We have an objective value at the end
 ![[Pasted image 20230208104909.png]]
+- It's very clearly A performing the best in **this instance**
+- We can't say it performs well on X in general unless that's a consistent conclusion across multiple instances
 ![[Pasted image 20230208104915.png]]

 ![[Pasted image 20230208104924.png]]
+- A box plot works, but you can use other tools to represent the performance
 ###### Performance Analyisis Using Plots - Other Methods
 ![[Pasted image 20230208104932.png]]